Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Heavyweight services

-Building too much into each service makes them slow.
+TODO: Building too much into each service makes them slow.
 Build/latency delays kick in and you are back to building monoliths.

 ***

 ### No API Gateway

-Data Interfaces need to be identifiable, they need to be managed, and they need authentication.
+TODO: Data Interfaces need to be identifiable, they need to be managed, and they need authentication.
 It has to be something you can find to query.

 ***

 ### Entangled Data

-Isolate the data inside the application.
+TODO: Isolate the data inside the application.

 ***

 ### Improper Versioning

-Build API versions into your URI calls.
+TODO: Build API versions into your URI calls.

 ***

 ## Sub-patterns

-A successful migration of monolith to microservices will likely use many different patterns.
+TODO: A successful migration of monolith to microservices will likely use many different patterns.
 Some common ones are linked here.

 ### Ambassador

-An Ambassador sits between two services and negotiates.
+TODO: An Ambassador sits between two services and negotiates.
 Typically a proxy service can interpret.
 An ambassador is often used to offload or mask client interoperability issues.
 An ambassador is a specialized sidecar.